Call Us Anytime: 1-888-498-9240Send a Message

 No. You will only be charged for conference call minutes used.
 There are no minimums or monthly subscription fees whatsoever.

 Note: Upgrades are effective immediately and downgrades take effect the next billing cycle.
-Also check out our new screen sharing for online meeetings.
+Also check out our new screen sharing for online meetings.

-After logging in to your account, go to Billing and you'll see a "Delete" option for your conference code.
+After logging in to your account, go to Account then Billing and you'll see a "Delete" option for your conference code.
 Select delete to remove your conference code which will also end your plan.

-After logging in, go to Billing and you'll see the plan associated with your conference code.
+After logging in, underneath your Conference Code you'll see the plan associated with your conference code from your Dashboard.

 International callers falling outside the United States and Canada can access the service using a direct US toll number, or they can use a local geographic or toll-free number if their country is supported.
 Click here to review supported countries and rates.